 We planted pollinator magnets like Catmint (Nepeta faassenii), Coneflower (Echinacea purpurea ‘Magnus’), Yarrow (Achillea millefolium).
 Plus, Blues Festival St. John’s-Wort (Hypericum kalmianum) along the road as it tolerates salt.
-My favorite Shasta Daisy, Leucanthemum ‘Becky’, is peppered here and there complimenting the white trim of her cottage.
-In the nooks and crannies of the walk are Creeping Thyme (Thymus praecox), Scotch Moss (Saginaw subulate) and Mountain pink (Phlox subulate).
+My favorite Shasta Daisy, Leucanthemum ‘Becky’, is peppered here and there, complimenting her cottage’s white trim.
+In the nooks and crannies of the walk are Creeping Thyme (Thymus praecox), Scotch Moss (Saginaw subulate), and Mountain pink (Phlox subulate).

-We returned recently to add more Bottlebrush Buckeye (Aesculus parviflora) to the steep woodland slope of her back garden and a new swath of Low Scape Mound Chokeberry under the large oak where chipmunks dug up herbaceous groundcovers planted previously.
+We returned recently to add more Bottlebrush Buckeye (Aesculus parviflora) to her back garden’s steep woodland slope and a new swath of Low Scape Mound Chokeberry under the large oak where chipmunks dug up herbaceous groundcovers planted previously.
 Hopefully, the more substantial roots of the Aronia melanocarpa, a low growing mound of glossy green foliage that turns bright red in fall, will better survive the ruckus of rodents.

 “Are you glad you ripped out your lawn?”
 I asked Stephanie.
 “Most certainly.
 It’s less work than taking care of a lawn and a lot more fun.”
 Garden dilemmas?
 AskMaryStone@gmail.com

 Last fall, I shared the story of Stephanie’s steep backyard leading down to the lower echelons of wilderness, which we didn’t see as a dilemma.
 More, an opportunity to create a woodland garden after removing years of debris from the previous owner and building a series of steps to maneuver the terrain.
 Then came the extreme gardening I call “goat gardening.”
 I invite you to read the full story – A Steep Woodland Garden.